tomthecarrot/arcore-for-all/README.md

 # ARCore for All
 Google ARCore for "unsupported" Android devices

+## Summary
+Google's ARCore developer preview for Android is awesome.
+Unfortunately, my Android phone (Samsung GS8+) was not on the supported list, and apps built with ARCore exit at start on my device.
+However, its hardware actually can run ARCore!

+I modified the Android library to strip the ARCore device check, and ARCore started working on the device.

+## Developer Preview 2
+ARCore has been updated to Preview 2 by Google.
+More devices are now supported.
+Another project on GitHub, [ARCore Patch](https://github.com/thestr4ng3r/arcore-patch), aims to extend unofficial device support for the new version.

+## Developer Preview 1
+Please see below for research on the first preview build.

-## See Experimental Branch
+### See Experimental Branch
 This branch is unlikely to work on most devices.
 **Please check out the [service mod](https://github.com/tomthecarrot/arcore-for-all/tree/service-mod) branch** of this repo to help us develop the latest experiment to bring ARCore to more devices.
 Thanks!

-## Summary
-Google's ARCore developer preview for Android is awesome.
-Unfortunately, my Android phone (Samsung GS8+) is not on the supported list, and apps built with ARCore exit at start on my device.
-However, its hardware actually can run ARCore!

-I modified the Android library to strip the ARCore device check, and ARCore is now working on the device.

 ## Android Installation
 In your Android project, simply replace the Google-provided `arcore_client.aar` with the one in this repo, and voilà!
 ARCore on any Android device.